 E-commerce overview – is a general information about your transactions, revenue, ecommerce conversion rate and average order value.

-With the help of GA Enhanced Ecommerce, you can easily learn where do your сash flow come from? and Where do your store visitors come from?
+With the help of GA Enhanced Ecommerce, you can easily learn where your сash flow comes from and where your store visitors come from.

 Have a look at Traffic reports: Traffic sources section.

 You may recognize this table: it was previously available in our reports section.
 But, in its earlier versions, this table was lacking the most important details: the 2 last columns, Transactions and Revenue.

 When you have GA Enhanced Ecommerce on your site, these valuable columns appear.

 Therefore, you can see various sources of traffic, and the indicators that describe their performance: